 “We are still really passionate about skating,” Evan told People.
 “We still feel young and we still feel like there’s room for improvement and growth.”

 In March 2022, Evan was elected as the ice dance member of the ISU Athletes Commission.

+When they are not training, Madi and Evan often can be found walking their toy poodles, Henry and Stella, to local farmers’ market or cafés in Montreal.
 Evan enjoys playing guitar, golf and following University of Michigan sports.
-He is the 52nd member of his father’s side of the family to attend the university.
-Madison, who has taken art classes, designs the couple’s skating costumes with Montreal-based costume designer Mathieu Caron.
-She also enjoys drawing, painting and reading.
+Evan is the 52nd member of his father’s side of the family to attend the university.
+Madi, who has taken art classes and has a passion for fashion, designs the couple’s skating costumes with Montreal-based costume designer, Mathieu Caron.
+She also likes to draw, paint, and read.

 Madi and Evan enjoy hosting their podcast, Unlaced with Chock and Bates.
 In 20-minute episodes, the pair opens up about their relationship on and off the ice: https://podcasts.apple.com/us/podcast/unlaced-with-chock-and-bates/id1588753787.